AlexanderMartens/asteroids-web-app/RESEARCH/pixijs_research.md

 #### JS implementation
 I spent some time looking at the YouTube tutorial's code, and after a couple minutes I decided it was too long to follow for the purposes of this research doc.
 At that point of deciding, Alex had an implementation that was up and running so I decided to end this research.
 Also, this game logic sat entirely within javascript which sort of defeats the purpose of our backend's singleton and game logic.
 The code is here [^5]

+#### Conclusion
+PixiJS was actually harder to use than I initially anticipated and decided against it.
+The JS implementation is simplier to understand, but too much logic is stored purely in JS.
+Both are possible and fast solutions to a web game, but not exactly what we need.
+We prefer to use the frontend as a renderer rather than the entire code.

 ### Sources
 <!--list your sources and link them to a footnote with the source url-->
 - PixiJS[^1]